azeerstaj/atik-axi/README.md

 ## Why Atik ?
 There's definitely a growing interest in academia around Attention accelerators, rivaling the interest in systolic hardware.
 But honestly, a lot of the current research feels a bit too theoretical.
-Much of it relies purely on C++ simulators like gem5, lacking time-accurate simulation or a proper VLSI flow.
-Otherwise, it tends to be closed-source, or a standalone ASIC implementation that doesn't easily integrate with standard CPU workloads.
+Some of it relies purely on C++ simulators like gem5, lacking time-accurate simulation or a proper VLSI flow.
+Otherwise, it tends to be closed-source, or a standalone ASIC implementation that doesn't really integrate with standard CPU workloads.

 The mature, open-source DNN accelerators we already have—like NVDLA and Gemmini—are starting to feel a bit legacy.
 They were beautifully built for the needs of their time, optimizing for CNNs and vision tasks, but they don't support Attention mechanisms.
 Plus, they focus on quantized datatypes like INT8, which just isn't ideal for modern day-to-day applications that rely so heavily on BF16.